 - Under Assigned adapters, click Add adapters.

-- Select one or more physical network adapters from the list.
+- Select one or more physical network adapters from the list and click OK.

 For higher throughput and to provide redundancy, configure at least two physical network adapters in the Active list.

 - (Optional) Use the Move up and Move down arrows in the Assigned adapters list to change the position of the adapter.